 Storefront Window, South Galleries Get Directions

-Seemingly mundane items— from fruits and flowers to cigarette stubs, lipstick tubes, and stray pills—are rendered strange as they become surrogates for the body, evoking both comfort and disquiet.
+Seemingly mundane items— from cigarette stubs to soda cans, handbags and stray pills—are rendered strange as they become surrogates for the body, evoking both comfort and disquiet.
 Belanger conjures associations rich in references from Pop Art to the Surrealist object to seventeenth-century Dutch vanitas paintings, yet her work’s psychic impact remains acutely attuned to archetypes of the present.
 Belanger’s elegantly smooth and supple forms often contrast with their darkly humorous insinuations relating to pertinent subjects such as mass production, chemical dependency, and the absurdity of patriarchy.

-Belanger presents a new installation in the window of the New Museum’s 231 Bowery building.
-Her project joins a new series of window installations that relaunches a program the New Museum originally mounted in the 1980s.
+“Genesis Belanger: Holding Pattern” joins a new series of Storefront Window installations that relaunches a program the New Museum originally mounted in the 1980s.

 This project is curated by Margot Norton, Curator.